DHTMLX/docs-suite/docs/grid/configuration.md

 ### Getting the summary object

 To get the object with the counted values, you should use the [`getSummary()`](grid/api/grid_getsummary_method.md) method.
-When called without parameters the method returns an object with the counted values defined in the configuration of the component:
+When called without parameters, the method returns an object with the counted values defined in the configuration of the component:

 ~~~jsx
 // an example of getting the values of population density